 Studies have shown hearing aids can significantly improve a person’s quality of life, which in turn improves the quality of their relationships with others.
 Living with hearing loss doesn’t have to be lonely or stressful.
 Miracle-Ear hearing aids allow you to live a life that’s fun, enriching and filled with favorite activities, while minimizing the effects of hearing loss on relationships.
 Here are three ways hearing aids help relationships:

 Meaningful conversations are the cornerstone to relationships with family members, friends and co-workers.
-Unfortunately, hearing loss makes it difficult to distinguish speech patterns, especially words with similar speech sounds, such as words that begin with “b” and “p,” or “th” and “s.”
+Unfortunately, hearing loss often makes it difficult to distinguish speech patterns, especially words with similar speech sounds, such as words that begin with “b” and “p,” or “th” and “s.”
 Hearing loss can also make it harder to hear higher-pitched voices and consonants in the higher frequency range, such as “s” or “f”.

 The good news: Today’s hearing aids have been engineered to be incredibly effective at speech recognition, making it easier to listen and understand conversations in a variety of settings.